 Potential environmental and permitting challenges

-As a next step, Missoula County Commissioners and City Council will soon hear the committee’s recommendations.
-If elected officials concur with the committee’s prioritization, the project will continue advancing toward the next milestone; designing the entire project area to 30 percent completion.
-This allows the project team to more accurately determine costs and other factors that are weighed in making the final determination as to which project locations will be advanced to construction.
-Additionally, the team will work towards completion of all the Right-of-Way necessary for project elements that may not be constructed with the first round of funding.
-This decision is anticipated to be made in July.
+Missoula County Commissioners and City Council heard the committee’s recommendations.
+The elected officials concurred with the committee’s prioritization, and the project continued advancing toward the next milestone, designing the prioritized project area to 100 percent design completion.
+This allowed the project team to most accurately determine costs and other factors that were weighed in making the final determination as to which project locations will be first advanced to construction.
+Additionally, the team continues to work towards completion of all the right-of-way necessary for project elements that may not be constructed with the first round of funding.